frender

 All of the details is encapsulated

-in the def_props
+in the def_props macro.

 #![allow(unused)] fn main() { extern crate frender; use frender::prelude::*; def_props! { struct MyProps { // required property pub name: String, // optional property, defaults to None pub optional_message?: Option<String>, } } }